-The curriculum of the Rural, and Global Public Health concentration provides students with in-depth training in the most urgent and complex public health issues present in populations living and working in rural areas, whether nationally or internationally.
+The curriculum of the Climate, Rural, and Global Public Health concentration provides students with in-depth training in the most urgent and complex public health issues present in populations living and working in rural areas, whether nationally or internationally.
 The curriculum addresses how anthropogenic climate change is affecting the health of vulnerable communities.
 Students will be provided the opportunity to develop a knowledge base and skillset to address how they can work alongside communities to develop climate resiliency.
 The 42-unit program, available to any student seeking an MPH degree, also includes training in core public health concepts.

 The courses required for this concentration are available in a distance accessible web-based format using Blackboard.
 This allows a student to enter and complete this program from home or any other remote location.
 As a fully online program, this program is subject to in-state tuition and reduced fees for all students.